-The Neuroscience Imaging Laboratory is a research project-oriented core laboratory rather than a fee-for-service facility.
+The Neuroscience Microscopy Facility is a research project-oriented core laboratory rather than a fee-for-service facility.
 We maintain shared imaging and morphology resources for the Department of Neuroscience, including confocal microscope, stereomicroscope, cryostat, ultramicrotome, image data NAS server, and other imaging and morphology-related equipment.

 We offer training to new users in the use of the Department's shared-imaging equipment.
 After a training session, the use of the confocal microscope can be reserved using the log/schedule system.